You know that moment when you set something out at a party and three people ask where you got it? This is that recipe.

 Can I use salted butter?

 Yes.
-Omit the added salt from the recipe if you do.
-Taste at the end and add more if needed.
+Omit the added kosher salt from the recipe if you do.
+Taste at the end and add more if you need it.

 Can I use fresh herbs instead of dried?

 Yes.
-Use two to three times the amount of fresh herbs as the dried amount called for — dried herbs are more concentrated.
-Fresh basil and fresh parsley both work well here.
+Use two to three times the amount of fresh herbs as the dried amount called for.
+Dried herbs are more concentrated.
+Fresh parsley and fresh chives are both excellent here.

 Why does my Boursin taste flat?

-Flavors develop as it chills.
+The flavors need time to develop.
 If it tastes underwhelming right out of the mixer, refrigerate it for at least two hours before deciding to adjust.
-The herbs bloom significantly once they’ve had time to hydrate.
+The herbs hydrate and the garlic deepens significantly once it’s had time to sit.
+This is the most common reason people think the recipe didn’t work.

 Can I freeze homemade Boursin?

-Yes, for up to one month.
-Wrap tightly and thaw in the refrigerator overnight.
-The texture may be slightly softer after freezing but the flavor is unaffected.
+Yes, for up to three months.
+Wrap tightly in plastic wrap and store in a freezer bag.
+Thaw overnight in the fridge.
+The texture may be slightly softer after freezing but the flavor is completely unaffected.

 Close.
 The store version uses actual Gournay cheese as the base, which has a slightly more complex tang.
-This version uses cream cheese and butter, which comes remarkably close — close enough that most people can’t tell the difference, especially once it’s melted into pasta or stuffed into chicken.
+This version uses cream cheese and butter, which comes remarkably close.
+Most people cannot tell the difference, especially once it’s been chilled overnight or melted into a recipe.

 homemade boursin cheese on top of cherry tomatoes